WARP4dot52/lambda/poincare_junior/doc/tree.md

 (`EditionPool::ReferenceTable::InvalidatedOffset`), indicating the node doesn't exist anymore in the EditionPool.

-Each EditionReference has an identifier.
-It represents the index at which the EditionReference's node offset can be found in the EditionPool's reference table.
+Each TreeRef has an identifier.
+It represents the index at which the TreeRef's node offset can be found in the EditionPool's reference table.

 Similarly, the identifier can be special :
-- `EditionPool::ReferenceTable::NoNodeIdentifier` indicates the EditionReference
+- `EditionPool::ReferenceTable::NoNodeIdentifier` indicates the TreeRef
 doesn't point to any tree.
-- `EditionPool::ReferenceTable::DeletedOffset` indicates the EditionReference
+- `EditionPool::ReferenceTable::DeletedOffset` indicates the TreeRef
 has been deleted.

-To retrieve the node pointed by an EditionReference, we just return the node in the edition pool at the corresponding offset.
+To retrieve the node pointed by an TreeRef, we just return the node in the edition pool at the corresponding offset.

 Each time something is moved or changed in the EditionPool, all node offsets are updated (`EditionPool::ReferenceTable::updateNodes`).

-Once an EditionReference is destroyed, the corresponding node offset is set back to `EditionPool::ReferenceTable::DeletedOffset`.
+Once an TreeRef is destroyed, the corresponding node offset is set back to `EditionPool::ReferenceTable::DeletedOffset`.

 ### Wrappers